-The Garrett Companies (Applicant) is requesting approval of a site development plan (SDP) for an apartment complex known as Caliber at Terrain.
+The Garrett Companies (applicant) is requesting approval of a site development plan (SDP) for an apartment complex known as Caliber at Terrain.
 Located in the northeast quadrant of Founders Parkway and State Highway 86 (Figure 1), the SDP proposes 17 three-story buildings containing 238 units, a clubhouse, pool, and dog park.
-Site Development Plans which propose new residential development require public hearing before the Planning Commission who shall review the proposal and provide a recommendation to Town Council.